Manu-Seb/Notes-app/README.md

 2.  **Navigate to the project directory:**

     ```bash
+    cd frontend
-    cd [your-project-directory]
+    cd backend //separate terminal
     ```

 3.  **Install dependencies:**

     ```bash
-    npm install  # or yarn install or pnpm install
+    npm install  # or yarn install or pnpm install on both terminals
     ```

 4.  **Run the application:**

     ```bash
     npm start # or yarn start or pnpm start
+    nodemon start
     ```

 5.  **Open your browser and navigate to `http://localhost:3000` (or the appropriate port).**

 ## Optional Setup (if applicable)

-* **Backend Setup (if applicable):**
-    * If you have a backend, provide instructions on how to set it up (e.g., database setup, environment variables).

 ## Usage

 * Click the "Add Note" button to create a new note.
 * Click on a note to view or edit it.
 * Use the delete button on the individual note to delete it.
-* [Optional: Use the search bar to find notes.]
+* : Use the search bar to find notes.]
-* [Optional: use the tags to filter notes.]
+* : use the tags to filter notes.]
-* [Optional: use the pin button to pin notes to the top of the list.]
+* [: use the pin button to pin notes to the top of the list.]

 ## Contributing